-The best part of staying in this area aside from having access to very affordable guesthouses and the availability of ATMs and convenience stores, is the availability of small restaurants that serve great food at late night hours.
+The best part of staying in this area aside from having access to very affordable guesthouses, Bangkok hotels and the availability of ATMs and convenience stores, is the availability of small restaurants that serve great food at late night hours.

 My lifestyle now often requires me to stay a little late at night to catch up with some deliverables, answer emails , edit pictures and do other blogging related stuff.
 It’s quite hard to work on articles at this time and I always make sure that I nourish myself well by snacking on best brain food and eating healthy local dishes.
 I depend on these small restaurants to feed my hungry stomach and good thing that they don’t close that early.

 Here are some of the foods that I often when having Late Night Dinner at Soi Rambuttri:

 Tom Yum: This would probably be one of my favourite dish in Thailand.
 It reminds me of Sinigang which is a local dish in the Philippines.
 It’s a sour soup with fragrant herbs and your choice of meat (pork, chicken, beef, fish, shrimps or mix seafood).

 BBQ: I don’t know anyone who doesn’t like BBQ and good thing that there are a lot of BBQ stalls in Rambuttri.